-40 acres of vineyards are planted on site forming a gorgeous backdrop against the views in all directions as well as the natural forest.
+40 acres of vineyards are planted forming a gorgeous backdrop against the views in all directions as well as the natural forest.
 Most of their vineyards are on the Napa side with the exception of their Syrah vineyard which lies on the Sonoma County side.
-Today they focus on small quantities of four wines, a Cabernet Sauvignon, a Cabernet Franc, a Merlot and a delicious Syrah.
-Their vineyards are carefully managed on a block by block basis.
-Initially they produced wine at a custom crush facility down in the valley but it soon made more sense to build their own winery on site, (you will see why after driving this road), as well as having their own winery allowed them to control the entire vineyard to bottle process.
-A real standout is their 2006 Syrah which is one of the finer Syrah’s we have tasted on this project.
+Today they focus on limited production of select wines including a Chardonnay, Merlot, a Claret (blend), Cabernet Sauvignon, Cabernet Franc and a very intriguing Syrah.
+The vineyards are carefully managed on a block by block basis.

+One of our favorite CONSTANT wines is their Syrah – its a unique wine in their portfolio and the several vintages we have tried over the years have been among the nicer Syrahs coming out of the Napa Valley.
+Only about 3 acres of this varietal are planted on site – all on the Sonoma County side of the property.
+A real standout is their 2006 Estate Syrah which is one of the finer Syrah’s we have tasted in the Napa Valley.
 It shows a lot of fruit both on the bouquet and palate.
 It has a juicy rather soft entry with rich concentrated flavors spread across the palate anchored by a clean smooth finish.
 This wine is all about the fruit and the varietal rather than being overly spicy or dominated by oak as some Syrahs tend to be.